slatedocs/slate/source/includes/_message.md

 }
 ```

 The Command message is used to directly ask remote applications to carry out an action.
 The most unexpected is when Command Message does NOT consider the feature flag.
-It is delivered to the remote application with a direct queue instead of routing through the decision maker(broker).
+It is delivered to the remote application with a direct queue instead of routing through the decision maker(broker).

 Command message doesn't relate to message group, it called by single atom action.

 ## Type of command

-Each message puts command name in the type of header, with prefix of *command.*.
+Each message puts command name in the "type" section of header, with a prefix of *command.*.
 And the content is the arguments of the command.

 For example, the sample code is a command for merging students, this command includes 3 arguments: the model name and the IDs of loser and winner.